-Leafy greens pesto using spinach, arugula, and/or watercress is a lighter, greener sauce for pasta, potatoes, and more.
+Leafy greens pesto using spinach, arugula, and/or watercress is a lighter, greener sauce for easy pasta dishes like this one; it’s also good on warm potatoes, potato salads, grain pilafs, and more.

 I’ve always preferred pesto sauce that combines herbs with spinach or other leafy greens to basil-only pesto, which can be overpowering.
 Another downside is that it turns brown all too quickly.
 Instead, I offer you this lovely and simple pasta with a leafy greens pesto that you can enjoy all year round.